fncbook/fnc/book/matrixanaly/evd.md

 where $\|\cdot\|$ and $\kappa$ are in the 2-norm.
 ````

 The Bauer--Fike theorem tells us that eigenvalues can be perturbed by an amount that is $\kappa(\mathbf{V})$ times larger than perturbations to the matrix.
-This result is a bit less straightforward than it might seem---eigenvectors are not unique, so there are multiple possible values for $\kappa(\mathbf{V})$.
+This result is a bit less straightforward than it might seem—eigenvectors are not unique, so there are multiple possible values for $\kappa(\mathbf{V})$.
 Still, the theorem indicates caution when a matrix has eigenvectors that form an ill-conditioned matrix.
 The limiting case of $\kappa(\mathbf{V})=\infty$ might be interpreted as indicating a nondiagonalizable matrix $\mathbf{A}$.

 ```{index} matrix; normal
 ```